Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Vitamin C (Ascorbic Acid)

 Vitamin C, also known as ascorbic acid or ascorbate, has been one of the most researched vitamins over the last 50 years.
 A search of the scientific literature reveals that over 53,000 studies have been conducted on vitamin C since the late 1960s.
-Their findings show that it helps promote a strong immune system as well as cardiovascular, brain, and skin health among many other benefits.
-Lowering blood pressure may also be a benefit, and conversely, low blood levels of vitamin C are associated with high blood pressure levels.
+Their findings show that it helps promote a strong immune system as well as cardiovascular, brain, and skin health, among many other benefits.
+Supporting healthy blood pressure may also be beneficial, and, conversely, low vitamin C levels are associated with high blood pressure.

-A 2000 study in the Journal of Hypertension found that “In older adults, high intakes of ascorbic acid have modest effects on lowering high systolic blood pressure, which could contribute to the reported association between higher vitamin C intake and lower risk of cardiovascular disease and stroke.”
+A 2000 study in the Journal of Hypertension found that in older adults, high intakes of ascorbic acid have modest effects on supporting healthy blood pressure levels already within the normal range.

-Likewise, a 2012 study concluded that vitamin C supplementation could lower systolic and diastolic blood pressure values.
-The study reviewed 29 trials and in total, a four to five-point reduction in SBP was seen while a one to two-point reduction in DBP was noted.
+Likewise, a 2012 study concluded that vitamin C supplementation could support healthy systolic and diastolic values.
+The study reviewed 29 trials and provided significant support for cardiovascular health and healthy blood flow.
 The typical dose of vitamin C taken was 500 mg per day.

 References: